Everything you need to get started with data engineering (part 1)

 Choose your language.

-"Choose" might not be the right term to use because in the end, we might have to keep up with the demand.
-To get started, however, it might be a good idea to pick a language to focus on first.
-There are numbers of languages out there; Python, R, or perhaps you would find Java interesting.
+"Choose" might not be the right term to use because in the end, we have to keep up with the demand.
+To get started, however, it might be a good idea to pick one programming language to focus on; Python, R, or perhaps you would find Java interesting.
 I got introduced to python when I started joining my company.
-So yes, technically I did not make the choice, but I was one of the best thing ever happened.
+So yes, technically I did not make the choice, but it was one of the best thing ever happened!

 Python is one of the most popular choice for data engineers.
 You can find a lot of resources and community that could help you as you learn python.
 For my personal experience, it is relatively easy to learn, cleaner, and readable codes.
+I can't speak for the other programming languages.

-There are a lot of tools and libraries out there, depending on your use cases, you might need them.
+There are a lot of tools and libraries out there, depending on your use cases, you might need them!
 It is undeniably important to keep our mind open and to learn new things.
 It might sounds challenging but believe me, it won't be so hard, thanks to the search engine!

 Eventually, the more we learn, the better we'll get.
 Even the most expert programmer would still have a lot to learn.
 And yes, experience is the best teacher there is.
 If you encountered some errors, it's okay to ask around!